OWASP/owasp-mastg/Document/0x05h-Testing-Platform-Interaction.md

 ### Static Analysis

-As we mentioned before, [handling page navigation](https://developer.android.com/guide/webapps/webview#HandlingNavigation "Handling page navigation") should be analyzed carefully, especially when you suspect that the user might be able to open any external pages.
-The default and the safest behaviour on Android is to the default web browser open any link that the user might click.
-However, the developers might decide not to do this and handle the links within their own WebView by providing a `WebViewClient`.
+As we mentioned before, [handling page navigation](https://developer.android.com/guide/webapps/webview#HandlingNavigation "Handling page navigation") should be analyzed carefully, especially when users might be able to navigate away from a trusted environment.
+The default and safest behavior on Android is to let the default web browser open any link that the user might click inside the WebView.
+However, this default logic can be modified by configuring a `WebViewClient` which allows navigation requests to be handled by the app itself.
 If this is the case, be sure to search for and inspect the following interception callback functions:

 - `shouldOverrideUrlLoading` allows your application to either abort loading WebViews with suspicious content by returning `true` or allow the WebView to load the URL by returning `false`.
 Considerations:
   - This method is not called for POST requests.